 To make the wisest choice, you may want to first analyze your yard, any fences or trellises, make sure there is enough sunlight in the area you wish to grow your morning glory, and generally get a sense of what you want to grow.
 Many people start out with seeds they find at Lowes, Walmart, or your local nursery.
 These are very typically ipomoea purpurea (Crimson Rambler, Grandpa Ott, Star of Yelta, Tall Mix, Early Mix, Blossom Star Mix, Celestial Mix), ipomoea tricolor (Heavenly Blue, Blue Star, Flying Saucers), ipomoea quamoclit (Cypress Vine) or ipomoea alba (Moonflower).

 You can find far more spectacular varieties online from independent sellers which, quite honestly, are far better than anything you will find at your local store.
 There are many hundreds of varieties of morning glories from massive to tiny blooms, from every color imaginable, from every height and pattern, and that number continues to grow thanks to dedicated growers and natural accidental crossing.
 Those that you find online do usually come with the risk of unexpected crosses due to open-air pollination, just like the seeds we produce.
-So there may be a bit of trial and error with growing morning glories if you are new to the craft.
+There may be a bit of trial and error with growing morning glories if you are new to the craft.